-Frigga is attested to in the Poetic and Prose Eddas, the Second Merseburg Incantation, the Gesta Danorum, and in all of the Sagas, with particular emphasis in Heimskringla.
-Evidence of her may also be seen in archaeological records.
+Frigga is attested to in the Poetic and Prose Eddas, the Second Merseburg Incantation, the Gesta Danorum, and in the sagas, with particular emphasis in Heimskringla.
+Evidence of her is also found in archaeological records.
 She is said to have a magical garment of falcon feathers and a chariot pulled by rams and sheep.
 She is associated with clouds, mist and fog, which she is said to weave from her spindle.
 The rain is said to be the tears she weeps for the loss of her sons.

 Thoughts on Frigga

-Sága – all things literary: research, writing, and history, as well as remembering things.
+Sága – research, writing, history, and remembering

-Fulla – help with financial abundance and female friendships.
+Fulla – financial abundance and female friendships

-Sjöfn – help with sibling and family relations.
+Sjöfn – sibling and family relations

-Vör – help with intuition and spiritual vision.
+Vör – intuition and spiritual vision

-Syn – help with interpersonal and physical boundaries.
+Syn – interpersonal and physical boundaries

-Her holy day is “Mother’s Night,” which has been absorbed as Christmas Eve, but in earlier times was the eve of the Winter Solstice.
-Mother’s Night was an auspicious night for oracles to be cast, as Frigga was also thought to sit at her spindle, weaving the destinies of men and gods alike.
+Frigga’s holy day is “Mother’s Night,” which was absorbed into Christmas Eve, but in earlier times was the eve of the Winter Solstice.
+Mother’s Night was auspicious for oracles to be cast, as Frigga was thought to sit at her spindle, weaving the destinies of men and gods alike.
 With the arrival of Christanity, her worship was diverted to the Virgin Mary and St. Lucy/Lucia, who’s holy day is December 13.

 Signs and Symbols